10 Things To Know About Blog Ghostwriters For Hire

 2. Hiring Ghost Blog Writers Doesn’t Mean You Can Disappear

 If you want to enjoy a successful partnership with your ghostwriter, collaboration is key.
-While it’s true that ghostwriters have exceptional research skills, and while many of the more experienced writers can emulate just about any voice you want, they will never have the industry knowledge and expertise you have, even if a writer has experience in your industry.
-You’re the expert, and the writer needs your guidance to create the works of art you expect.
+While it’s true that ghostwriters for hire have exceptional research skills, and while many of the more experienced writers can emulate just about any voice you want, they will never have the industry knowledge and expertise you have, even if a writer has experience in your industry.
+You’re the expert, and the ghostwriter needs your guidance to create the works of art you expect.

 Share your knowledge, ideas and expertise with your writer, and he or she will help you clearly convey it all in ways that are engaging and readable.
-Give your writer direction and be available to answer any questions he or she may have, and you will receive far higher quality ghost written blogs than if you had dumped an assignment on him or her with no guidance at all.
+Give your blog ghostwriter direction and be available to answer any questions he or she may have, and you will receive far higher quality ghost written blogs than if you had dumped an assignment on him or her with no guidance at all.

 Though you don’t want to be a ghost yourself, you also don’t want to be one of those clients who are too involved.
 These clients have six-page long briefs for a 500-word blog post.
-They check in with the writer every day, “just to see how the writing is going.”
+They check in with the ghostwriter every day, “just to see how the writing is going.”
 They send updated requests every 24 hours or whenever they think of something new that they’d like to add to the content.
 Don’t be that client, as it will make ghostwriting blogs posts very difficult for the person you hire.

 Yes, your website or blog is very near and dear to you, but you hired a ghostwriter for a reason.
 Your process and standards didn’t work for you, so why would you expect them to work for a person who writes for a living?
-Give your writer some space and creative freedom, and chances are he or she will produce something far more magical than if you had dictated the process.
+Give your ghostwriter some space and creative freedom, and chances are he or she will produce something far more magical than if you had dictated the process.

 4. Address the Extras To Ensure Everyone Is on the Same Page